 Youth-Led Media — Instead of allowing media to paint pictures of youth and their communities however they want to, young people can take up the mantle of journalism and truth-telling to share their own stories.
 Youth-led media can give children and youth a clear, concise voice to reach beyond their friends into the hearts of communities, cities, nations and the world.

 Mutual Mentoring — Sometimes, simply acknowledging an adult as an ally isn’t enough.
 Mutual mentoring allows children and youth to be in empathetic, appropriately equitable relationships with adults.
 In these relationships, young people and adults are empowered to teach one another, support each other and build healthy, meaningful opportunities to grow together.

-Things Youth Need to Change the World through Youth-Led Activism
+Tools for Youth + Social Change through Youth-Led Activism

 Education — Simply becoming engaged in an issue is the first step towards youth-led activism.
 However, learning about the politics, economics and social effects of issues being protested are key, too.
 Youth activists can research, study and critique things central to their community organizing efforts.

 Training — Learning about issues is not all youth activists need.
 Training can be essential for youth-led activists to be successful.
 They can learn the skills needed and tactics that are vital for successful for powerful short-term and long-term campaigns designed to change the world.